orchidsoftware/orchid.software/docs/en/docs/index.md

 ## What Orchid is not

-Laravel Orchid isn't a "turnkey boxed solution".
+Laravel Orchid is not a "turnkey boxed solution."
 You need good programming skills to use it.
-It's designed to make developers' lives easier when building complex systems, not to give you a ready-made solution.
+It is designed to make developers' lives easier when building complex systems, not to give you a ready-made solution.

 ## What is the difference between other packages?